Margaret Truman: Popular culture

 Italian dress designer Micol Fontana, who designed Truman’s wedding gown, was invited to be a surprise guest on the TV show What's My Line? in New York City, just six days before the Truman/Daniel wedding on April 21, 1956, in Independence, Missouri.

 Later years and death

 In later life, Truman lived in her Park Avenue home.
 She died on January 29, 2008, in Chicago (to which she was relocating to be closer to her son Clifton).
 She was said to have been suffering from "a simple infection" and had been breathing with the assistance of a respirator.
-Her ashes and those of her husband were interred in Independence in her parents' burial plot on the grounds of the Truman Library.
+Her ashes and those of her husband are interred in Independence in her parents' burial plot on the grounds of the Truman Library.